marcelalozano27-ship-it/machine-learning-2026-spring/CA-05/README_knn_movie_recommender.md

 \---

-## &#x20;Project Overview
+## Project Overview

 This project builds a movie recommendation system using the **K Nearest Neighbor (kNN)** algorithm.
-The model identifies movies that are most similar to a selected movie based on shared numeric features and returns the **Top 5 closest recommendations** using distance-based similarity.
+The model identifies movies that are most similar to a selected movie based on shared numeric features and returns the **Top 5 closest recommendations** using distance based similarity.

 Similarity between movies is calculated using **Euclidean distance**, where smaller distances indicate stronger similarity between films.

 \---

-## &#x20;Objective
+## Objective

 The objective of this project is to: